 Average Session Duration

 The Average Session Duration provides a top-level view of how long users spend on your site.
-It is calculated by dividing the total time spent on site by the total amount of users.
+It is calculated by dividing the total time spent on the site by the total number of users.

 This is also displayed in Leadfeeder.
 Check it out below.